THE LOVE LIVES ON ACT ADVANCES IN CONGRESS — WHAT’S CHANGED AND WHAT HAPPENS NEXT

 Love Lives On

+For Melissa Wilson, the policy discussion isn’t theoretical.
 It is a constant that shows up in appointment schedules, in insurance explanations, and in decisions about how much support her children will need next year versus this one.
+Her family exists because she made the choice she was told she had to make.

 Suggested reads: